 Types of Guilty Pleas in Pennsylvania

 Pennsylvania has two types of guilty pleas that a defendant can utilize – a negotiated guilty plea and an open (or non-negotiated) guilty plea.
 A negotiated guilty plea occurs when the defendant and the prosecution agree to an arrangement where the defendant will plead guilty, and the prosecution will recommend a sentence for the judge to impose in return.
 A negotiated guilty plea usually means a lowered sentence for cooperation or information.
-This can lower the charge from a felony offense to a misdemeanor in exchange for a guilty plea.
+This can lower the charge from a felony offense in Philadelphia to a misdemeanor in exchange for a guilty plea.

 The terms of a negotiated plea deal must be stated in open court in front of the defendant.
 When entering into a negotiated plea deal, the defendant should be aware that the judge is not bound by the terms of the agreement.
 The judge has the discretion to reject the plea deal.
 Additionally, the judge can also compel you to negotiate another plea deal or take your case to trial.
 The judge must personally question the defendant to determine whether they understand and consent to the terms of the plea deal.

 An open guilty plea occurs when a defendant pleads guilty to criminal charges without any kind of arrangement with the prosecution.
 The prosecution’s initial charges may be too high, and the defendant should have their attorney for cases in Pennsylvania courts of appeal negotiate a plea agreement rather than make an open plea to the charges, as-is.
 An open guilty plea allows the defense and the prosecution to present witnesses and evidence at a sentencing hearing.
 At the conclusion of these arguments, the judge will decide the sentence.

 Appealing Your Sentence After a Guilty Plea in Pennsylvania